Memmelsdorf

-Memmelsdorf is a community in the Upper Franconian district of Bamberg bordering in the west directly on the city of Bamberg.
+Memmelsdorf is a municipality in the Upper Franconian district of Bamberg bordering in the west directly on the city of Bamberg, Bavaria, Germany.

 History

 As with most places in the Bamberg district, this community's exact founding time cannot be established.
 However, looking back through the properties of the royal chamber estate in Memmelsdorf yields a founding time sometime about 900.
 Since there were no local monasteries at that time, there is today a lack of historical accounts about settlement here.

 About 1120, evidence crops up of Mam’s, Mamo’s or Memo’s village (Dorf in German).
 A Frank by the name of Mamo is the namesake of Memenstorf, Memistorf, Mamestorf or Mamenestorf – the place now known as Memmelsdorf.
 From road names that have been handed down it is assumed that this founding, lying between two brooks, safeguarded old traffic routes.